nickvl/aop-logging/README.md

 It allows to flexible configure log message levels, provides exception handling taking into account exception classes hierarchy (alike try-catch).
 Log annotations could be applied for both methods and classes.
+This logger is capable to log method parameters and result using reflection if the corresponding classes do not provide toString() method.

 Quick start
 -----------